Stella (American TV series)

-Stella is an American television series that originally ran from June 28 to August 30, 2005 on Comedy Central.
-It was created by and starring Michael Ian Black, Michael Showalter, and David Wain, former cast members of MTV's The State (1993).
+Stella is an American sketch comedy television series that originally ran from June 28 to August 30, 2005 on Comedy Central.
+It was created by and stars Michael Ian Black, Michael Showalter, and David Wain, former cast members of MTV's The State (1993).
 As a comedy troupe, Stella started in 1997 and played to sold out shows across the United States with a cult following.
 In September, after 10 episodes, Stella's timeslot was succeeded by Mind of Mencia.
 The DVD was released on September 12, 2006.